Search-Engine Optimization (SEO) is a field surrounded by many myths and misconceptions. There are four main reasons for this:

 Third The technologies used to search and index the vast amount of data found on the web are highly complex and heavily reliant on mathematics.
 Those unfamiliar with computer science, its key concepts and its specific terminology may easily misunderstand important aspects.

 Fourth Search engine rankings are of such economical importance, that many parties involved in this business deliberately spread misinformation.
-This includes the search engines themselves (for example Google’s Matt Cut) and some SEOs who try to protect their “secrets” or want to harm competitors.
+This includes the search engines themselves and some SEOs who try to protect their “secrets” or want to harm competitors or simply don’t know it better.

 Having worked in the field of Search-Engine Optimization for 13 years now, I have grown tired of the stream of useless junk and misinformation steadily coming from various forums, blogs and social networks.
 I therefore intend to provide some help to SEO newbies and web master trying to figure out what they should and shouldn’t do to better rank their sites on Google.
 In this series of articles, I will try to debunk some of the SEO myths most commonly encountered on the web.